Want to upskill in AI policy? Here are 57 useful resources

 - EmergingTechPolicy.org

-- AI governance and policy career review or The US AI policy landscape by 80,000 Hours
+- AI governance and policy career review and The US AI policy landscape by 80,000 Hours

 - FAQs and general advice on AI policy careers by Miles Brundage